pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_message-actions.md

 ## Get message actions

-Requires Message Persistence: enable in the Admin Portal.

 Get a list of message actions in a channel.
-Actions are sorted by action timetoken (ascending).
+Response is sorted by action timetoken (ascending).

 ### Method(s)

-Use this Objective-C method:

 ```
 `1- (void)fetchMessagesActionsWithRequest:(PNFetchMessagesActionsRequest *)request